luskos/Stankova-Solution-Revision/README.md

 All the calculations provided have the purpose to show the viability of such arrangement with current tech.
 If not ideally a near future tech.
 It's a mix of theories navigated trough towards a practical realization of such spatial defect.

 This is a passion project.
-It's as feasable as all the rest official theories about wormholes and timeravel that also doesn't yet work.
+It's as feasable as all the rest official theories about wormholes and timetravel that also doesn't yet work.

 If anyone actually make it work please give 10 points to Gryffindor!